opensearch-project/documentation-website/_ml-commons-plugin/tutorials/generate-embeddings.md

 ## Step 2: Create an ingest pipeline

-The next set of steps will create an ingest pipeline for generating embeddings.
+Follow the next set of steps to create an ingest pipeline for generating embeddings.

 ### Step 2.1: Create a k-NN index